lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 ### The TransformerOutput Implementation

-Although the `TransactionListTransformerOutput` protocol describes the output of the Transformer, it is also describes the input to the Adapter.
+Although the `TransactionListTransformerOutput` protocol describes the output of the Transformer, it also describes the input to the Adapter.
 The naming scheme suggests that the rows will be appended to the output.
 The response to each message of the protocol is to append a row to the `rowList`.

 ```swift
 extension TransactionListAdapter: TransactionListTransformerOutput {